pytorch/pytorch/docs/source/sparse.rst

 Hybrid sparse COO tensors
 -------------------------

-Pytorch implements an extension of sparse tensors with scalar values to sparse tensors with (contiguous) tensor values.
+PyTorch implements an extension of sparse tensors with scalar values to sparse tensors with (contiguous) tensor values.
 Such tensors are called hybrid tensors.